enigmaticlogic/ML_algorithms/README.md

 # Intro
 Below is a a very brief overview of some projects I have worked on.
 Detailed documentation is included for ML_models and MWCG_project within their respective folders.
-The flavoer of the other projects is similar to that of the MWCG project.
+The flavor of the other projects is similar to that of the MWCG project.

 # Projects
 ML_models: Various ML algorithms coded from scratch in Python.
 These scripts are runnable as is, and the relavant data set CSV's are included.